 Click New Chapter to create an empty one called "Title page".
 Remove the chapter called Cover.
-Drag and drop the chapters so as to sort out your report as the following: Title page; Surface levelness; Surface Flatness; Slope Analysis.
+Drag and drop the chapters so as to sort out your report as the following: Title page; Surface levelness; Surface flatness; Slope analysis.
+You can activate Live Preview to see the result before exporting the PDF.